quellabs/signal-hub/README.md

 ## Quick Start

-Here's how to quickly get started with Quellabs Discover:
+Here's how to quickly get started with Discover:

 ```php
 use Quellabs\Discover\Discover;